Sahan2O4/preschool-management-system/README.md

 - Event Handling: D.P.O Jayasundara
 - Financial Management: N.R Silva

-## Repository Rules
-- All development must be done in feature branches
-- No direct commits to `main`
-- Pull Requests must be created to merge into `develop`
 - Commit messages must be clear and meaningful
 - Each member works only inside their assigned module folder